uws-eresearch/drafts/omeka-tools-day-post.md

    * *Super simple but not very usable*: use bare URIs as values and (maybe) hack the Omeka theme to display some other string

-   * *Also simple but problematic in other ways*: - use a portmanteau value like "Peter Sefton \<http://http://orcid.org/0000-0002-3545-944X>
+   * *Also simple but problematic in other ways*: - use a portmanteau value like "Peter Sefton \<http://orcid.org/0000-0002-3545-944X>

-   * *The [DOP] DIY approach*: Simply use the built in metadata (and Item relations) where possible/practical and also store a 'proper' RDF bitstream with richer metadata for each item, then use this to display more Linked-Data-esque item summaries, build clever external indexes.
+   * *The [DOP] DIY approach*: Simply use the built in metadata (and Item relations) where possible/practical and also store a 'proper' RDF bitstream with richer metadata for each item, then use this to display more Linked-Data-esque item summaries, and build clever external indexes.

    * *Elegant, but will it scale?* Use the Item Relations plugin.
-Create a page for Peter Sefton, with a URI, then link another record to it.
+Create a page for your creator, with a URI, then link another record to it using an term from one of the known vocabs, like Dublin Core or FRBR.

    This looks quite good, but with a few (soluble but sobering) problems: